open-company/open-company-auth/README.md

 #### Email User Management

-Authenticated users can enumerate the users with the same `org-id` with a GET request to `/slack/users` or  `/email/users` respectively:
+Authenticated users can enumerate the users with the same `org-id` with a GET request to `rel` `users`:

 ```json
 {